bazmurphy/prisma-learning/readme.md

 here is a Model Schema with an id and a name

-Defining something in the prisma schema DOES NOT CREATE OR DO to our Database.
+Defining something in the prisma schema DOES NOT CREATE OR DO ANYTHING to our Database.

 ## migrating